Havanese Price in India

 Note: We always recommend following your Breeder or Seller on this topic as there are so many other options are also available in the market to reduce or minimize the monthly expenses of your Pet.

 Overall, the monthly expenses for a Havanese dog breed in India can range from Rs.
 5,000 – Rs.
 8,000 per month.
-It’s important to keep in mind that unexpected expenses can arise, so it’s always a good idea to have some extra funds set aside for emergencies.

 Similar dog breeds to Havanese